Integrative-Transcriptomics/OmicsTIDE/README.md

 OmicsTIDE is written in JavaScript using the D3.js and jQuery libraries as well as the Bootstrap framework to enable a clear and dynamic front-end design.
 For data loading, modification and major data modeling steps, like partitioning and the subsequent trend comparison, OmicsTIDE uses the Flask web framework as back end.

-A detailed description of the tool can be found in the [tutorial](TUTORIAL.md).
+A detailed description of the tool can be found in the [tutorial](TUTORIAL.md) section.

 ## Installation Guide